Tritium DCFC Limited (DCFC): Skating on Thin Ice? We Know the Answer

 DCFC’s Market Performance

-DCFC stocks went down by -14.38% for the week, with a monthly jump of 3.97% and a quarterly performance of -48.02%, while its annual performance rate touched -83.65%.
-The volatility ratio for the week stands at 16.36% while the volatility levels for the past 30 days are set at 13.70% for Tritium DCFC Limited.
-The simple moving average for the period of the last 20 days is -13.53% for DCFC stocks with a simple moving average of -74.70% for the last 200 days.
+DCFC stocks went down by -4.38% for the week, with a monthly drop of -16.56% and a quarterly performance of -43.78%, while its annual performance rate touched -83.60%.
+The volatility ratio for the week stands at 9.26% while the volatility levels for the past 30 days are set at 12.42% for Tritium DCFC Limited.
+The simple moving average for the period of the last 20 days is -13.13% for DCFC stocks with a simple moving average of -73.85% for the last 200 days.

 Analysts’ Opinion of DCFC